Why you should never use SharePoint default document library

 This might not be a big deal to you, but I am a perfectionist and like naming things what they really are.
 The only way to do this would be by creating your own document library and giving it a custom name.

-In case you were not convinced by previous rationale, there is another reason why you need to stay away from default document library.
+There is another reason why you need to stay away from default document library.
 It is a bit more serious.
-If you use default document library and later decide to utilize SharePoint Publishing features, SharePoint will add 2 columns to your document library, without you knowing about this.
+If you use default document library and later decide to enable SharePoint Publishing features, SharePoint will add 2 columns to your document library, without you knowing about this.

 So to clarify, once you enable SharePoint Server Publishing Infrastructure at the Site Collection level (Site Collection Features)…